 Barbiturate use and abuse can have extremely serious health consequences, and Brevital is no different.
 Even just in the short-term, the effects of misusing barbiturates can easily lead to potentially life-threatening situations.
 Brevital intoxication mimics many of the symptoms of heavy alcohol use, and in the short-term, the effects of Brevital use include:

 - Slurred speech

 - Impaired coordination

-If taken at a high dose, which users are more likely to do with Brevital due to how brief the actual high is, they are more likely to experience the following symptoms:
+If taken at a high dose, which users are more likely to do with Brevital due to how brief the actual high is, they are more likely to experience: